flightman69/devops_tw/README.md

-# 🚀 SpeakX DevOps Project: My Journey
+# 🚀 SpeakX DevOps Project

 ## 🌐 Project Domains & Endpoints
+### Disclaimer !!!
+- **The webiste is SECURE but self-signed, you will see a warning if you're viewing this on a browser, <br> if you're using cURL add `-k` flag to skip ssl warning.**
 ### Primary Domain
 - **Domain**: [flightman.lol](https://flightman.lol)